pietrop/pietrop.github.io/categories/blog/2021-06-16-front-end-system-design.md

 ![Framework%20d779c8afb4ce49f38ace585f6f375207/article-blog-wireframe.png](Framework%20d779c8afb4ce49f38ace585f6f375207/article-blog-wireframe.png) -->

-Eg this could be a starting point sketch for youtube player.
-To then decide what to focus on, eg the list of recommended video on the side.
-The thumbnail that appear when you scrub on the player, the commenting section etc..
+Eg this could be a starting point sketch for front end system design for the YouTube player, to then decide what to focus on, eg the list of recommended video on the side, or the thumbnail that appear when you scrub on the player, or the commenting section etc..
 ![Example of sketch for YouTube ]({{image2}})

 <details>